-My friend turned 40 recently and as such decided to have a lads holiday in Benidorm, Spain.
-It has a reputation for being a mini-Britain and some see it as the homeland of smut and cheap alcohol.
-It had never been on my list, but it’s my friends’ birthday and we go where he says.
-My job is to find out if there is more to Benidorm than being a warm version of Skegness.
+When travelling to Spain, most people don’t opt for Benidorm.
+Most will choose somewhere like Barcelona or Santander.
+Benidorm has a reputation for being a mini-Britain, and some even see it as the homeland of smut and cheap alcohol.
+It had never been on my list, but it was my friends’ birthday and we go where the birthday boy says.
+My job was to find out if there is more to Benidorm than being a warmer version of Skegness.

 I’ve not long got back from a short break in Puerto Del Carmen, Lanzarote, and thought it would be handy to make a quick guide of the do’s and don’t’s, complete with some mini reviews, so you know what to do in Lanzarote.

 To some this place is merely a warmer Benidorm, to others it is a volcanic wonderland.